BrainCog-X/Brain-Cog/examples/Structural_Development/DSD-SNN/README.md

 grow new neurons and prune redundant neurons, increasing memory capacity and reducing computational overhead.

-verlap shared structure to leverage acquired knowledge to new tasks, empowering a single network capable of supporting multiple incremental tasks.
+verlap shared structure to leverage acquired knowledge to new tasks, empowering a single network to support multiple incremental tasks.

 We validate the effectiveness of the DSD-SNN multiple TIL and CIL benchmarks.